fantaCan/Fanta-Mass-Dm/README.md

 > Opens a DM with every friend added on the account then proceeds to scrape every channel id.
 > The bot then checks if the account has any messages within the channel (to prevent any CAPTCHA).
 > The bot closes any empty channels
 > then begins to dm the remaining channels after the filtering process is complete.

+### Warning
+> Even if the tool was tested out and made sure to work, self-botting is against the discord TOS.
+> Therefore i am not responsible for any punishment placed on your accounts.
 ### Libraries
 * request-promise
 * readline-sync